 Azteca Mexican Restaurant

-Since 1974, this popular eatery has drawn rave critical reviews, and for good reason, as Azteca offers the region's finest takes on traditional Mexican cuisine.
+Since 1974, this popular eatery has drawn positive reviews, and for good reason, as Azteca offers the region's finest takes on traditional Mexican cuisine.
 Portions are large, and margaritas can also be ordered especially big, if you're in a festive mood.
 Choose from starters like coconut shrimp and, for the main affair, a great variety of burritos, enchiladas, sizzling fajitas and combination dinners.
 Reservations recommended for parties of 12 or more.
-While some Azteca locations have recently been converted, the Azteca in Ballard remains (yet under new management).
+While some Azteca locations have recently closed (like those in downtown Seattle), restaurants remain open in spots like Bellevye, Burien, Federal Way and beyond.
 Kids enjoy the "Little Amigo" menu, while adults come for treats like the Pomegranate Margarita.
 (425-881-8700)

 Although El Camino is a favorite gathering spot for friends to test potent margaritas, it also serves wonderful Mexican cuisine.
 The menu isn't extensive, but selections are flavorful and well-prepared.
 Along with braised pork shoulder and chicken enchiladas with mole sauce, which have earned a faithful following, are seafood options like halibut tacos and salmon with tamarind.
 Steak tacos are also incredibly popular with patrons, who come to check each other out amid terra cotta tiles and wrought iron detailing.
 Don't go if you're looking for a quiet eatery and introductory chips and salsa; instead, go for authentic food and a festive populace.
 (206-632-7303)